Tomales Bay Kayak Tour

 PRO takes pride in the quality and skill level of your guides.
 Impeccably trained, they bring a wealth of knowledge and proficiency to each trip.
 With expertise in group facilitation, natural history, wilderness first aid, and specialized kayak instruction, your guides are ready to provide you with a safe, relaxing and enjoyable experience.
 As a trip’s success and safety depends on their judgment, we ask that you respect and support their decisions.

-Please study and follow the Directions to Miller Park for our Morning on Tomales Bay Tour.
+Please study and follow the Directions to Miller Park for our Tomales Bay Kayak Tour.

 Have a safe and enjoyable drive and please do your best to be on time.